valberg/ealtechevents/_gamejam_2016_nov/sign_up.md

 See on [google maps](https://www.google.dk/maps/place/Seebladsgade+1,+5000+Odense/@55.403458,10.3771453,17z/data=!3m1!4b1!4m5!3m4!1s0x464cdffce26d61f5:0xb3c45d391e70236f!8m2!3d55.403458!4d10.379334)

 This is the new campus of EAL.
-Yes we like it.

 The door will be open in the daytime, and students will have all-time access using their tokens or student cards.
 We will arrange for a phone number to call, if the door is locked.

+Please note that the windows must be kept closed throughout the weeked.
+This is an alarm thing, and the guards don't like to be called unneccesarily.

 To registrer
 ---------------